 Author of such revered books as PORTRAIT OF JENNIE, THE BISHOP’S WIFE, MR. WHITTLE AND THE MORNING STAR, and STONECLIFF, Robert Nathan was born in New York City in 1894 and was educated at private schools in the United States and Switzerland.
 While attending Harvard University where he was a classmate with E.E.
 Cummings, Nathan was an editor of the Harvard Monthly, in which his first stories and poems appeared.

 While at Cambridge, Nathan also found the time to become an accomplished cellist, a lightweight boxer, and Captain of the fencing team.
 After leaving college, Mr. Nathan devoted his time exclusively to writing until his passing in 1985.
 Early on, Nathan’s work strengthened his reputation with both the public and peers.
 F. Scott Fitzgerald once referred to Robert Nathan as his favorite writer.
 During this period, the legendary Louis B. Mayer contracted him to Hollywood to become a screenwriter.
 Nathan ultimately didn’t enjoy the experience, though the movie industry continually craved his work.
 Five of his novels have been made into films.
-Two of those,”Portrait of Jennie” and “The Bishop’s Wife” have won a total of twelve Oscars.
+Two of those,”Portrait of Jennie” and “The Bishop’s Wife” were nominated for Seven Academy Awards and had two wins.